 Let this sink in a minute.

-Two of Jesus’ closest, most loved and trusted followers needed to be rebuked for their over-zealous condemnation of those who were not following or accepting Jesus the “right” way.
+Two of Jesus’ closest, most loved and trusted followers needed to be rebuked for their over-zealous condemnation of those who were not following or accepting Jesus the way they thought was right.
 This still happens today with those who think they are very close to Jesus.

-Back to the question, Have you ever been condemned by others who disagree with the way you follow Jesus?
-This may sound odd, but don’t take it personally.
+So back to the question, Have you ever been condemned by others who disagree with the way you follow Jesus?
+This may sound odd, but don’t take it so personally.
 It says more about them than it does you.
 No doubt, we can all do a better job of following Jesus, but you are not trying to please or appease a person.
 You answer to God alone.

-And the next question is just as important, Have you ever condemned someone to hell because they didn’t see and follow Jesus exactly the way you do?
+And the next question is just as important, Have you ever condemned someone because they didn’t see and follow Jesus exactly the way you do?
 If so, Jesus rebukes your approach.
-Hey, maybe you’re right; they may be doing it “wrong.”
-But it is not within your authority to send them to hell.
+Hey, maybe you’re right; they may be doing something “wrong.”
+But it is not within your authority to send anyone to hell.
 If you believe they’re following Jesus incorrectly, pray for the opportunity to help them, in a loving way, to see the light more clearly.
+And maybe they’re just fine.
 And while you’re at it, pray to follow Jesus more closely and see the light more clearly yourself.

 There’s a great example of how we should respond in the Book of Acts.
-A Jew named Apollos was preaching the Scriptures and telling of the baptism of John.
+A Jew named Apollos was preaching the Scriptures and telling of the baptism and repentance of John.
 When Aquila and Priscilla heard him, they didn’t condemn him, but took him aside and told him about Jesus.
 They ministered to him.
 The result was that Apollos ended up accepting Jesus and showing through the Scriptures that he was indeed the Christ.
-(See Acts 18:24-28)
+(See Acts 18:24-28 below)

 Don’t be surprised